balhafni/personalized-gen/README.md

 We make the data we use to train and test our models publicly available in this [release]().
 Details on how the data was obtained are described [here](data).

 ## Training:
 Replicating our 1B Pythia baseline and Prefix models can be done using the [scripts/baseline.sh](scripts/baseline.sh) and [scripts/prefix.sh](scripts/prefix.sh) scripts, respectively.
+Both scripts can be used to also replicate the smaller Pythia models we report on in the paper.

 ## Inference and Evaluation:
+Once the models are trained, we run the inference on the Dev set using all the models' checkpoints can be done using the [scripts/inference_checkpoints.sh](scripts/inference_checkpoints.sh).
+We pick the best checkpoint using the [eval/get_best_checkpoint.py](eval/get_best_checkpoint.py) based on the performance on the Dev set.
+We then run the inference on the Test set using the best checkpoint by using the [scripts/infernece.sh](scripts/inference.sh) script.

 # Hugging Face Integration: